auromitamitra/auromitamitra.github.io/_research/1_mongolian.md

 In this project, we want to understand how the low-level phonetic process of coarticulation interacts with this kind of grammatical knowledge.
 To do this, we are comparing the coarticulation in harmonic (words where vowel harmony is seen) vs. non-harmonic (words where vowel harmony is blocked) sequences, to see if/how these differ.

-As part of this project, we trained an acoustic model on our own corpus of Khalka Mongolian speech and used this to force-align and anotate the data.
+As part of this project, we trained an acoustic model on our own corpus of Khalka Mongolian speech and used this to force-align and annotate the data.
 The acoustic model can be downloaded [here](https://github.com/auromitamitra/Mongolian_Acoustic_Model).

 The data for this study can be found [here](https://github.com/auromitamitra/mongolian_vowel_harmony/tree/main/formant_data).
 [These](https://github.com/auromitamitra/mongolian_vowel_harmony/tree/main/scripts) are the Praat and R scripts used for data processing, annotation, and acoustic analyses.